 Anxiety doesn’t have to be a taboo topic, and Raina Telgemeier’s new book has the guts to bring it to the forefront.

-When Scholastic published Raina Telgemeier’s newest graphic novel, Guts, in September 2019, they had high hopes for its success.
+When Scholastic published Raina Telgemeier’s graphic novel, Guts, in September 2019, they had high hopes for its success.
 In the wake of her previous bestselling books (Smile, Drama, Sisters, and Ghosts), Scholastic ordered a first printing of one million copies.

 The leap of faith paid off.
 When Publisher’s Weekly released the weekly sales figures after Telgemeier’s publication date, Guts had outsold every other book in the nation.
 Not just young adult books.
 Not just graphic novels.
 It outsold all other books by a large margin, including new releases by Stephen King, Malcolm Gladwell, and Margaret Atwood.

 Guts is the story of a girl plagued by stomachaches and the self-perpetuating cycle of anxiety and discomfort they create.
 The story is more than just a product of Telgemeier’s imagination, however.
 It’s her story.
 It’s a memoir of her struggle with anxiety and the havoc it has wrought on her guts and her life.

 Anxiety and anxiety-related physical disorders are on the rise in tweens and teens.
 Kids need to know it’s nothing to be ashamed of.
 Talking about their worries and symptoms can help them feel better.
 Guts is more than a great read.
 It’s an opportunity for kids to see themselves and their struggles in young Raina and to learn that talking to a therapist can be an effective way to reduce their stress and its related physical symptoms.